Skip to main content

 Saturday and Sunday

-Our weekends mostly free, with just three or four weekends a year where we're on call at Riley Children’s Hospital.
-Other than that, we have those days completely off, which gives us a great work-life balance—something our program really values.
-Many residents use those weekends to moonlight, while others take the time to relax, unwind, and enjoy their hobbies.
+Our weekend is mostly free, with just three or four weekends a year where we're on call at Riley Hospital for Children.
+Other than that, we have those days completely off, which gives us a great work-life balance — something our program really values.
+Many residents use those weekends to moonlight, while others take the time to relax, unwind and enjoy their hobbies.
 Personally, I love cycling, so I often hit the trails around Indianapolis and the suburbs.

 Psychiatry, PGY 3